agentlang-ai/agentlang-docs/docs/language/component.md

 ```

 The above declaration adds a new component `:CRM` to the model `:Acme.Inventory`.
 The component may have
-a specification map for which the only valid key is `:clj-import`.
-The value of this key must be a vector of
+a specification map for which the valid keys are `:clj-import` and `:refer`.
+The value of `:clj-import` must be a vector of
 namespace import specifications for Clojure or Java.

 **Example**